 What to Consider When Selecting An Estate Sale Company

-With so many companies to choose from, it might seem like choosing the one with the lowest cost to you is the best option.
-In this industry it might be best to think twice!
+With so many companies to choose from, it might seem like choosing the company with the lowest cost to you is the best option.
+In this industry it might be best to think twice.
 Although companies are here to help, at the end of the day a profit is always the main goal in mind.
+This is true for clients and companies alike.
 Every company also operates similarly in the sense that they are commission based and will take a portion of the sale profit as payment.

 The company that offers you a 25% rate will most likely be less developed than the company that offers you a 40% rate.
 What does this mean exactly?
-Factoring in hours spent organizing and cleaning the home in preparation for the sale, the cost to advertise, the cost of supplies such as bags and wrapping used for customers at that sale, credit card fees associated with item sales, staffing for open sale days to watch over your home and your items, and lastly but not limited to the labor cost to get your home ready on all those avenues (Probably didn’t think that far into it right?)
+Factoring in hours spent organizing and cleaning the home in preparation for the sale, the cost to advertise, the cost of supplies such as bags and wrapping used for customers at that sale, credit card fees associated with item sales, staffing for open sale days to watch over your home and your items, and lastly but not limited to the labor cost to get your home ready on all those avenues, the cost to the company can be high.

 Our goal is not to fear monger, however, these problems are a real possibility with many companies existing in Southeastern Michigan.
 Being knowledgeable on these potential issues will give you the competitive edge when hiring a company.